 Check our Surrogacy Laws By State to see how your state ranks in terms of your needs.

 Fact 3: Some Surrogates Travel To California Because Of Friendly LGBTQ+ Laws

 California truly is the Golden State when it comes to surrogacy contracts.
 Considered to be the most surrogacy-friendly state, there are numerous options for Intended Parents and higher pay for Surrogate Candidates, amongst other niceties.
 California law

-California is considered the most surrogacy-friendly state.
-California law allows surrogacy contracts regardless of the marital status and sexual orientation of the intended parents.
-The state also allows surrogacy contracts for both altruistic and commercial surrogacy.
+California allows surrogacy contracts regardless of the marital status and sexual orientation of the intended parents as well as surrogacy contracts for both altruistic and commercial surrogacy.

-The contract guides the entire surrogacy journey, clearly outlining each party’s rights, roles and responsibilities before, during and after the pregnancy.
-Each Surrogacy contract should include the below:
+The contract guides the entire surrogacy journey, clearly outlining each party’s rights, roles, and responsibilities before, during, and after the pregnancy.

 - The intent, rights, and obligations of the intended parents and Surrogate.

 - Agreement on the surrogate’s health conduct (e.g. diet, travel, dangerous activities).